 - Release Date: February 25, 2010

 This overlooked gem offers quick, responsive combat, beautiful sprite work, and tag-team mechanics that rival bigger-name titles.
+Players can swap between two characters mid-battle, chaining attacks together to create cinematic, devastating combos reminiscent of the series’ signature mafia showdowns.
+The tag system encourages planning and timing, letting players coordinate devastating combos or recover strategically when the heat is on.
 Fans of Reborn! will appreciate the faithful cast, flashy special moves, and ability to form dream team combos.
-The mechanics are tight enough to appeal even if you’ve never seen the anime.

 Rurouni Kenshin: Meiji Kenkaku Romantan – Kansei